john-science/python_for_scientists/classes/02_data_structures/problem_set_1_data_structures.md

 7. Add "not cuddly" to the spider set, and print.
 8. Remove the "not cuddly" from the spider set, and print.

+## Choose a Data Structure

+Knowning how to use a particular data structure is good, but that won't do you any good unless you know when to pick various data structures.
+In the problems below, pick one of the four data structures above to solve the problem as easily as possible.

+1. Print the days of the week (`"Monday"` through `"Sunday"`) and the numbers `1` through `7` using a single `for` loop.
+2. Print the names of the planets in alphabetical order: `"Mercury", "Venus", "Earth", "Mars", "Jupiter", "Saturn", "Uranus", "Neptune"`.
+3. Create a collection of the names of three science fiction auhors `"Ray Bradbury"`, `"Isaac Asimov"`, and `"Terry Pratchett"` such that it can never be altered.
+4. Find all the unique letters in the phrase: `"the sweettoothed bookkeeper"`.
+5. For each month of the year, assign the number of that month (1 through 12) and the number of days in that month.

 ## Solutions

  * [Data Structures - Solutions](problem_set_1_solutions.md)